 - Formal: Improvements cannot be made due to budget restrictions.

-- The ballon was blown up for the experiment.
+- The balloon was blown up for the experiment.

-- The ballon was inflated for the experiment
+- The balloon was inflated for the experiment

 - Professors still count on students to use correct grammar and punctuation in essays.